Music Industry Frequently Asked Questions

 The Drexel Westphal BS Music Industry program (MIP) is not a music performance-based program and does not require applicants to submit a musical audition.
 We encourage students who may not be proficient musicians or have significant access to music related activities to still apply for our Music Industry program.

-For Music Industry applicants who are interested in submitting a portfolio, we suggest including eight to 12 pieces of your strongest work, such as the following:
+For Music Industry applicants submitting a portfolio, we suggest including eight to 12 pieces of your strongest work, such as the following:

 - Audio-visual work related to your own musicianship, recording, composing and production methods.